nuckcrews/gpt-operator/README.md

 $ pip install gptop
 ```

-[WARNING] The package is currently in Alpha stage, so please exercise caution before using it in production.
+[WARNING] The package is currently in the Alpha stage, so please exercise caution before using it in production.

 ## Repository Setup